-If there is one thing the zombie apocalypse has taught us, it’s that survival of the fittest dictates the actions of the world, when it seems that there is no hope in a never ending cycle of death and defeat.
-In fact, The Walking Dead has showed us numerous times, how the places we should be so optimistic about, because of their attempt at balance and positivity, soon reveal themselves to be something more sinister.
+If there is one thing the zombie apocalypse has taught us, it’s that survival of the fittest dictates the actions of the world when it seems that there is no hope in a never-ending cycle of death and defeat.
+In fact, The Walking Dead has shown us numerous times how the places that seem so optimistic, because of their attempt at balance and positivity, soon reveal themselves to be something more sinister.
 We saw it at the Governor’s town and Terminus.
-Even the prison the group tried to make their home, became far from a sanctuary, when it came down to surviving in the long run.
+Even the prison the group tried to make their home became far from a sanctuary when it came down to surviving in the long run.

 I’m just throwing out rhetorical questions.
-I purposely do not read the comics because I don’t want to have any insight on the possibilities, so I don’t know the answers or where we are going here.
-However, there are some things I have heard and combined with my own assumptions, that have made me think twice about what’s really going on in season 5 of The Walking Dead.
+I purposely do not read the comics because I don’t want to have any insight on the possibilities, so I don’t have an inkling of where the story is headed.
+However, there are some things I have heard and combined with my own assumptions that have made me think twice about what’s really going on in season 5 of The Walking Dead.

 The Wolves Theory